wxs/cherylhsu.ca/content/post/2021-06-18-a-spider’s-weaving.md

 Written here, ***call and response*** are words strung together on a linear chain.
 But play with me, and imagine that I’m placing, in front of you, seashells in the sand.
 I’ve collected so many in my carrier bag.

 Here, *touch.* I put your fingers on a scallop shell.
-Feel the ridges and how they fan out radially.
+You feel the ridges and how they fan out radially.

 Here, *look.* I hold up an abalone shell.
-See how the iridescent surface glimmers with aliveness.
+You see how the iridescent surface glimmers with aliveness.

 Here, *taste.* I bring it to your mouth.
 You taste residues of seawater on the shell, reminding you of the salt of the blood that runs through your veins, the salt of tears.